 The activities of the Company are subject to environmental regulations issued and enforced by government agencies.
 Environmental legislation is evolving in a manner that will require stricter standards and enforcement and involve increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects, and a heightened degree of responsibility for companies and their officers, directors and employees.
 There can be no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.
 Environmental hazards may exist on properties held by the Company which are unknown to management.
-Social risks are of consideration in West Africa where the Company has recently operated, due to the existence of poverty.
-These social risks could have an adverse impact on the efficiency of performing exploration activities.
+Social risks vary from region to region, and can have an adverse impact on the efficiency and viability of conducting exploration activities.